 Alain Lesage is currently a professor in the Department of Psychiatry at the University of Montréal.
 He is an accomplished scientist focusing much of his work around mental health and addiction services.
 He is also the medical director of the Mental Health Technology and Interventions Assessment Unit at the Institut universitaire en santé mentale de Montréal, and the Associate Director of the Québec Research Network on suicide, mood disorders and associated disorders.
 He was formerly the Editor-in-Chief of Santé mentale au Québec, and was the past President of the Canadian Academy of Psychiatric Epidemiology.
 Lesage graduated in medicine from the University of Sherbrooke and completed his postdoctoral training at the Institute of Psychiatry and Maudsley Hospital in London, England; and the Istituto di psichiatria in Verona, Italy.
 He was an invited scholar at the Harvard School of Public Health in 2005 and has recently been invited to join the executive board of the European Network of Mental Health Service Evaluation (ENMESH).
 He continues to train the next generation of mental health and addiction researchers in collaboration with Quebec, Canadian and international colleagues.
 He is an active member on the Mental Health Commission of Canada Advisory Council.

 Amanee Elchehimi is an active member of her local Muslim community in Surrey, British Columbia, where she has worked on various Muslim youth projects in the Lower Mainland.
-She previously worked as a youth outreach worker with vulnerable immigrant and refugee youth, and completed a research study on refugee children and youth’s mental health and well-being in BC as part of her Masters of Public Health degree at Simon Fraser University.
-Currently, she is a Community Engagement Coordinator, focusing on the educational attainment and success of vulnerable populations in Vancouver.
-On behalf of the Mental Health Commission of Canada (MHCC), she has presented at a forum on the intersections between mental illness and addictions.
-She has a deep interest in cultural competency and diversity training in mental health, particularly as Canada becomes increasingly diverse.
+She previously worked as a youth outreach worker with vulnerable immigrant and refugee youth, and recently became a certified Mental Health First Aid Instructor for Adults who interact with youth.
+Amanee has a Masters of Public Health degree from Simon Fraser University.
+Currently, she is a manager of Education Services focusing on vulnerable populations in Vancouver.
+She has a deep interest in refugee youth mental health, mental health in the Muslim community, and community development..
 In March 2013, Elchehimi was elected as Vice Chair of the MHCC’s Youth Council.

 Since 2002, Charles Bruce has been the CEO of the Nova Scotia Public Service Long Term Disability Plan Trust Fund (NSPS LTD).
 He is a Certified Management Accountant (CMA), Chartered Director (C.Dir), and Certified Financial Planner.
 He has attended the University of Pennsylvania, Wharton School of Business and Queens University School of Business.
 Bruce is the former Chair of the Mental Health Commission of Canada Workforce Advisory Committee, past Chair and Treasurer of the Nova Scotia Division of the Canadian Mental Health Association, past Board Director of the Canadian Mental Health Association (National), and a member of the technical committee that developed the National Standard on Psychological Health and Safety in the Workplace, of the Partners for Mental Health Workforce Committee.